|

 $45 materials fee

 This workshop will teach you how to frame your special beads with an intricate coiling technique.
 The spiral design suspends each gemstone in a cocoon of silver.
 Students will learn how to use basic wire working tools, coil wire by hand, and combine the coiled elements with a handmade chain and clasp.
 BYOB: bring your own beads (12-24mm) for variations on the design.
-The materials fee paid to the instructor covers supplies, handouts and use of tools. |
+The materials fee paid to the instructor covers supplies, handouts and use of tools.

-More Pics! |
+More Pics!

 DISTANCE LEARNING AVAILABLE!

 What is a distance learning class?
-It ís a way for you to learn from anywhere in the world!
+It is a way for you to learn from anywhere in the world!
 This distance learning project is the same as the one I teach in the classroom except that it will be delivered to you via the internet.
-Click here for more information. | |
+Click here for more information.

-The Cold Clasp Using Wire
+Cold Clasps Class Using Wire

 $45 materials fee

 Say that ten times fast!
 Why spend all of that time creating a unique, handmade chain and then top it off with a predictable machine made clasp?
 Students will learn the fundamentals of how wire works.
 Techniques include forming, hammering and twisting different metals together.
 BYOB: Students are encouraged to bring/buy their own beads with holes that fit 16 gauge wire.
 There is no experience necessary and experimentation is encouraged.
-A $45.00 materials fee paid to the instructor covers all other supplies, use of the tools and handouts. | |
+The materials fee paid to the instructor covers supplies, handouts and use of tools.

-More Pics! |
+More Pics! (coming soon)

 $45 materials fee